J-Huss/instagram-art-display/README.md

 ## How to use
 - Use Python 3.11.X
-- insert into config.json file:
+- Insert into config.json file:
-- your file paths
+- Your file paths
-- login data for instagram account used for retrieving media (should be a disposable account)
+- Login data for instagram account used for retrieving media (should be a disposable account)
-- the user name from the instagram account that follows the accounts you want to get media from (needs to be public)
+- The user name from the instagram account that follows the accounts you want to get media from (needs to be public)
-- run display-app.py
+- Run display-app.py

 ## Credits
 - To the creators of [instagrapi](https://github.com/subzeroid/instagrapi).
 This project would not be possible without them.